 - Timing: Pacing can make or break your motion graphic.
 Too rushed and people won’t “get” what you want to tell them.
 Too slow and you’ll lose people’s attention.
 Pace keeps people interested.
 Consider strategic variations to add excitement.

-- Sound effects: This can be hit or miss depending on who you’re working with.
-Some animators believe that you should let the other elements speak for itself.
-Others think they’re a necessity.
+- Sound effects: Sound design, or the art of adding sound effects, mixing audio, etc. is just as much of a necessity as music composition.
 The key is to only use what adds value to your project and doesn’t distract from the story you’re trying to tell.
 (That goes for everything we’ve discussed here.)

 Until then, keep learning and practicing.
-(You can also take a look at this roundup of tips for making motion graphics.
-We promise you’ll find something helpful, whether you’re a beginner or a pro.)
+If you’re looking for a next step, take a look at this roundup of tips for making motion graphics to improve your game.
 And if you have any more questions, we’re always happy to have a chat.